nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_response_structure.md

 ## Mapping FHIR Error or Warning Codes to ITK3 Response Codes ##

+The following sections show how the ITK3 response codes are used with the FHIR required codes within the ITK3 MessageHeader and OperationOutcome.

 ## Infrastructure(Technical) Level Response Codes ##

 These Responses should be returned to the sender using the ITK3 Response message.